 The Five Year Forward View and Personalised Health and Care 2020 describe the commitment by the health and care system and the Government to utilise information and technology and ensure patient records are digital and interoperable by 2020.

-It is clear that ‘digital’ technology has a significant role to play in sustainability and transformation.
-This includes delivering primary care at scale, securing seven day services, supporting new care models and transforming care in line with key clinical priorities.
-Local health and care systems have developed Sustainability and Transformation Plans (STPs) and the best plans harness the opportunities that digital technology offers.
+It is clear that ‘digital’ has a significant role to play in sustainability and transformation, including for example delivering primary care at scale, securing seven day services, enabling new care models and transforming care in line with key clinical priorities.

-If you have any queries regarding Local Digital Roadmaps please contact the NHS England team on firstname.lastname@example.org.
+If you have any queries regarding Local Digital Roadmaps, please contact the NHS England team at firstname.lastname@example.org.